florinandreiantonescu/weatherDataApi/README.md

 # weatherDataApi
-Practice API for solar radiation.
+Practice API for solar radiation data colected at an Observatory.